dopesaur/fuzzy-cms/PLAN.md

 - [x] Custom layouts
 - [x] Build static website out of `content` and of all the extensions
 - [x] PHAR utility for building the CMS
-- [ ] Ability to cache content into `db.sqlite` (next stream)
+- [ ] Ability to cache content into `db.sqlite`
-- [ ] Browse content API
+- [x] Browse content API

-More to come...
+You can suggest your own features in the issues, read the next section.

-## Feature request?
+## Features request?

-During streams you can request features (if you would like, of course).
-It would be also helpful if you would document them [requested features] and post them in GitHub issues (with flag "feature request" in square brackets).
+You can request features (if you would like, of course).
+It would be also helpful if you would document them [requested features] and post them in GitHub issues.

 If I will consider your feature useful or interesting, I might add it to the list, or, less possible, implement it as separate extension (see 'Extension API' feature).